 The Organization maintains cash balances at financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation up to statutory limits.
-As of June 30, 2017, the Organization's cash was fully insured.
+As of June 30, 2018 and 2017, the Organization's cash was fully insured.

-For the year ended June 30, 2017, approximately 70% of total support and revenue was provided by two donors and by investment activity.
+For the years ended June 30, 2018 and 2017, approximately 54% and 70%, respectively, of total support and revenue was provided by one and two donors, respectively and by investment activity.
 The contributions received are not anticipated to recur in future periods.
-A significant reduction in the level of support from donors and investment activity could have an adverse effect on the operations of the Organization.
+The Organization is dependent upon endowment distributions to fund a portion of its annual budget.